 After RCA’s initial plunge, other record companies jumped on the bandwagon by recording their new albums in stereo.
-(Some of these companies—including Granz’s Verve—did not have facilities for issuing tapes, so most of these stereo recordings remained in the vaults for several years.)
+(Some of these companies—including Granz’s Verve—did not have facilities for issuing tapes, so the stereo masters remained in the vaults until stereo LPs could be made.)
 While the record companies showed great confidence in stereo sound, the technology was not always up to the task.
 Whenever a stereo tape recorder malfunctioned during a session, the musicians would have to wait for the machine to be repaired and then record a new take for the stereo LP.
 The stereo editions of Bill Evans’ “Portrait in Jazz”, Sonny Clark’s “Sonny’s Crib” and Gerry Mulligan’s “Songbook” contain at least one track with a different take than the mono edition.
 When a delay interrupted the recording of the album “Indigos”, Duke Ellington and Billy Strayhorn rewrote portions of their big band arrangements before recording the stereo versions!

 Confused yet?
 Wait—it gets worse.
 For years, historians disagreed about the actual dates of the concerts, and about which concert was recorded in stereo.
-The advertisement to the right establishes the date of the Chicago concert as September 29, 1957.
+The advertisement (above right) establishes the date of the Chicago concert as September 29, 1957.
 The LA concert was thought to be held on October 7, but recent research by Granz biographer Tad Hershorn shows that the troupe was in San Jose that night.
 A contemporary ad confirms that the Shrine performance took place on October 9.
 Researchers with access to the master tapes have confirmed that all of the stereo recordings were made in Chicago, and all of the mono recordings are from LA.
 But were they?
 There are two Oscar Peterson sets said to have been recorded at the Shrine (even though there was only one concert that night, and an LA Times concert review makes no mention of a second Peterson set).
 Regardless of where they were recorded, the two mono sets by Peterson’s group do not include any selections from the stereo Chicago recordings.
 Even if they were recorded during the 1957 JATP tour, there was no way to issue these sets under the “Opera House” banner.
 So naturally, Granz issued the recording as “Oscar Peterson Trio at the Concertgebouw, Amsterdam” (even though all evidence shows that these sets were not recorded in The Netherlands).
-For the purposes of this article, we will assume that both mono sets were recorded in LA.
+The source of the extra Peterson sets remains a mystery.

 And what about that mono-only “JATP All-Stars” album?
-The Granz introduction on the disc and jazz historian Bob Porter‘s research makes it clear that at least the first side of the disc is from the mono LA tapes.
+The Granz introduction on the disc, jazz historian Bob Porter‘s research, and the music itself make it clear that this disc is from the mono LA tapes.
 The earliest issues of the mono LP included a different version of the ballad medley and a stand-alone drum solo by Jo Jones, instead of the 15-minute Hawkins-led jam on “Stuffy” used on later editions.
 Discographies also list a stereo edition of this album (Verve MGVS-6029) issued by MGM after they bought Verve from Granz.
-This album is extremely rare, and I have been unable to find a copy from collectors, libraries, online shops or physical record stores.
-One collector assured me that his copy was in true stereo, but when I asked him to copy the disc, he said that he couldn’t do so because he sold the record several years before!
+This album is extremely rare, and I have been unable to find a copy from collectors, libraries, online shops, or physical record stores.
+One collector assured me that his copy was in true stereo, but when I asked him to copy the disc, he said that he couldn’t do so because he had sold the record several years before!
 If the collector’s memory is correct, the LP may have contained the flawed tapes from Chicago.
 However, if the album was just an electronically reprocessed stereo edition of the mono LP (my guess), then it’s just the LA concert in inferior sound.
-Leaving out the possibility of an unintended issue of the stereo concert, the only portion of the Chicago jam sessions released to date is a section of the ballad medley included on “Carnegie Blues”, a Lester Young JATP compilation LP produced by Porter.
+Leaving out the possibility of an unintended issue of the stereo concert, the first complete edition of the Chicago jam sessions appears on Mosaic’s box set “Classic Jazz at the Philharmonic Jam Sessions” (Prior to the 2023 Mosiac release, the only released portion of the Chicago jam sessions released was a section of the ballad medley included on “Carnegie Blues”, a Lester Young JATP compilation LP produced by Porter.)